-Thank you for purchasing a Sealey product.
-Manufactured to a high standard, this product will, if used according to these instructions, and properly maintained, give you years of trouble free performance.
+Thank you for purchasing a Sealey Power Welder.
+Manufactured to a high standard this product will, if used according to these instructions and properly maintained, give you years of trouble free performance.

-IMPORTANT: PLEASE READ THESE INSTRUCTIONS CAREFULLY.
-NOTE THE SAFE OPERATIONAL REQUIREMENTS, WARNINGS & CAUTIONS.
-USE THE PRODUCT CORRECTLY AND WITH CARE FOR THE PURPOSE FOR WHICH IT IS INTENDED.
+IMPORTANT: BEFORE USING THIS PRODUCT, PLEASE READ THE INSTRUCTIONS CAREFULLY.
+NOTE THE SAFE OPERATIONAL REQUIREMENTS, WARNINGS, AND CAUTIONS.
+USE THIS PRODUCT CORRECTLY, AND WITH CARE FOR THE PURPOSE FOR WHICH IT IS INTENDED.
 FAILURE TO DO SO MAY CAUSE DAMAGE AND/OR PERSONAL INJURY AND WILL INVALIDATE THE WARRANTY.
-KEEP THESE INSTRUCTIONS SAFE FOR FUTURE USE.